0yco/AcademicProjects/Tek3/N-Ty.pe/README.md

 # N-Ty.pe Project

+## 🚀 Overview

+N-Type is a shoot'em up game inspired by the famous R-Type, but with a three-dimensional visual approach.
+The player controls a spaceship in a futuristic universe infested with extraterrestrial enemies.
+Although the game uses 3D graphics, the player's movement is limited to two dimensions, creating an immersive 2D platform experience.

 ## 👥 Contributors

 -  [0yco](https://github.com/0yco)
 -  [Lunnos](https://github.com/LunnosMp4)
 -  [Edgarflc](https://github.com/Edgarflc)
 -  [SantosMaxime](https://github.com/SantosMaxime)
 -  [WilliamAndreo](https://github.com/WilliamAndreo)

-## Description

-N-Type is a shoot'em up game inspired by the famous R-Type, but with a three-dimensional visual approach.
-The player controls a spaceship in a futuristic universe infested with extraterrestrial enemies.
-Although the game uses 3D graphics, the player's movement is limited to two dimensions, creating an immersive 2D platform experience.

 ## Conan & CMake Installation